 Stories hold conflict and contrast, highs and lows, life and death, and the human struggle and all kinds of things.

 Read on for the list, and dip into Lynch’s own writings with 2006’s autobiographical Catching the Big Fish.
+For more insight into his artistic process, check out his Masterclass on creativity and film.

 The Name Above The Title by Frank Capra